arduino/ArduinoCore-samd/README.md

 Remember that if the sketch needs to run without SerialUSB connected, another approach must be used.
 You can also reset the board manually with the Reset button if you wish to restart your sketch.
-However, pressing the Reset button will reset the SAM M0+ chip, which in turn will reset USB communication.
+However, pressing the Reset button will reset the chip, which in turn will reset USB communication.
 This interruption means that if the serial monitor is open, it will be necessary to close and re-open it to restart communication.

 When USB CDC is not enabled, Serial will instead refer to Serial1, which is the first UART.